Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Story.md

 Powell wants to see the ghost town lively again.
 Eventually, the poker cheaters return bringing news of Powell having stolen cattle.
 A mob sets out to lynch Powell, but Morrison manages to convince the crowd to settle down.
 Eventually, the villagers decide to spend a night in the ghost town.

 Once the villagers are spending the night in the ghost town, the poker cheaters try to spook the merriment in the saloon.
 The crew spoils the spooky attempt by making fun of the poker cheaters.
 Next morning the villagers consider repopulating the ghost town.
-Walker somehow manages to screw things up, discouraging the villagers from resettling.
+Walker manages to spook people, discouraging the villagers from resettling.
 Morrison feels dejected because of this, and won't participate in the train robbery.
 Powell, however, feels gratitude for the night of merriment, and agrees to help with the train robbery.

-All is said and done, now it is time for the train robbery.
+All is said and done, now it is the time for the train robbery.
 The crew whitled down to fewer members, all has to be set up first.
-With setting up each part of the plan, there are more cracks in the relationship of Walker and the rest of the gang.
+With setting up each part of the plan, there are more cracks in the relationship between Walker and the rest of the gang.

 Train robbery arc here.

-The final scene has Walker walk, mortally wounded, in the wreckage of the destroyed train.
+The final scene has Walker limp, mortally wounded, in the wreckage of the destroyed train.
 His crew, friends, lie dead on the ground.
 None of the valuables can be reclaimed now.
 Walker lies down for the last time, lights a cigaret, and reflects.
 "I didn't deserve this life...
 But at least I lived it."
 Walker lies dead on the ground as the sun sets.
 From the horizon, vultures appear.
 They circle around Walker, and finally lift him up to the air from his shoulders.
 The vultures carry Walker to the sunset, and beyond.
 Story ends with the sun setting and tumbleweeds rolling across the prairie.

 ## Ideas